quantumlib/qsim/docs/tutorials/qsimcirq_gcp.md

 *   Change the name of the VM to be something meaningful like "qsim-1".
 *   Choose a Region and Zone
-    * The values are not too important now, but for latency and availability [make a different choice](https://cloud.google.com/compute/docs/regions-zones#available).
+    * The values are not too important now, but for latency and availability you may [make a different choice](https://cloud.google.com/compute/docs/regions-zones#available).
 *   Choose the machine family / series: N2
     * Quantum simulation requires powerful processors—the N2, N1, or C2 will work.
-    * But if you have your own prefences, other [machine types](https://cloud.google.com/blog/products/compute/choose-the-right-google-compute-engine-machine-type-for-you)
+    * But if you have your own prefences, other [machine types](https://cloud.google.com/blog/products/compute/choose-the-right-google-compute-engine-machine-type-for-you) are available.

 ![alt_text](../images/qsimcirq_gcp/image13.png )